-All programmes in the Consumer Unit must follow these steps when applying to do secret filming.
+All programmes-in the Consumer Unit must follow these steps-when applying to do secret filming.

-All requests for secret filming must in the first instance be discussed and approved with your series producer or Editor.
+All requests for secret filming must in the first instance be discussed with your series producer or Editor.
 You will need to fill in a secret filming application form.
 It may be the case that permission to secretly film can be approved within the unit by [Editor].
 In more complicated instances, you will need to refer to Editorial Policy.
+Discuss this at the time.

-Copies of all signed forms are kept by the Editor's PA.
+Copies of all signed forms must be given to PA to the Editor, Consumer.